 her future biographer (The Life of Charlotte Brontë), Elizabeth Gaskell; and former teachers, in particular Constantin Heger, her dear "master"

-and inspiration for main characters in Shirley and The Professor.
+and inspiration for main characters in Shirley and

 Here is a sample passage (about her friendship with

 Ellen Nussey, from a letter to W.S.
 Williams of Smith, Elder) that illustrates the rich prose inhabiting her

 "You allude to the subject of female friendship